AmitPatel0101/url_shortner/README.md

 ATLASDB_URL=mongodb://localhost:5000/wanderlust (use your mongo url here) SECRET=JJDFDSJFDFJSDFKJKDJ

-step- 10 then run (nodemon app.js)
+step 10 - then run (nodemon app.js)
-step 11 :In browser go and put localhost:5050 to check it out
+step 11 - In browser go and put localhost:5000 to check it out